jharwell/sierra/docs/src/glossary.rst

       These flavor of measures are usually what you are after.
-However, if you want something different you can specify it in a per-graph manner; see :ref:`tutorials/project/graphs-config` for more info.
+However, if you want something different you can specify it in a per-graph manner; see :ref:`plugins/product/graphs` for more info.
 You can also capture transient behaviors by creating :term:`Collated Output Data` files and thus :term:`Batch Summary Data` files from captured :term:`Experimental Run` outputs over short stretches of time--SIERRA does not know the difference.

-   Inter-Batch .csv
+   Inter-Batch Data

       A CSV file created by SIERRA during stage 5.
-An inter-batch CSV is created by "collating" columns from a :term:`Summary .csv` present in multiple :term:`Batch Experiments <Batch Experiment>` into a single CSV.
+An inter-batch CSV is created by "collating" columns from a :term:`Batch Summary Data` present in multiple :term:`Batch Experiments <Batch Experiment>` into a single CSV.
 Used during stage 5.